syntasso/kratix/demo/README.md

-If your NOT using the `wait-and-open-browser-when-app-ready` then once the Redis, Postgres and TODO app are running start a portforward:
+If your NOT using the `wait-and-open-browser-when-app-ready` then once the Redis, Postgres and TODO app (serverless so it might disappear after a while) are running start a portforward:
 ```
 kubectl --namespace knative-serving port-forward svc/kourier 8081:80
 ```